 In addition to how the gutters are placed and where they drain, roof design can also lead to roof leaks.
 The slope of your roof determines how steep or shallow it is.
 There is a building standard to follow, but that doesn’t guarantee yours was built correctly.
 If the slope of the roof is too shallow, water can drain more slowly and lead to saturation and roof leaks.

 Also, a shallower slope makes it easier for the wind to lift shingles and for the rain to be driven underneath or seep in during storms.
+Because of these things, poor or poorly-planned roof design is one of the common causes of roof leaks.
 It’s important to use an experienced roofing or home improvement contractor to build your roof to ensure it’s built to the standard and installed properly.

 Another aspect of your roof that can cause roof leaks are the vents.
 Roof vents are necessary for your home, but they also penetrate the home, which means they need to be sealed properly.
 Cracks, gaps, missing nails, or improper sealing during installation can all lead to roof leaks.
 It’s important for these to be installed and sealed properly from the beginning and then to be checked and maintained over time in order to prevent leaks.